emnify/product-docs/docs/services/platform/events/event-types.md

 ### Support Access

-emnify team accessed your organization on behalf of one of your users for service or support purposes.
+emnify team accessed your Workspace on behalf of one of your users for service or support purposes.

 <details className="custom-details-example">
   <summary>Example JSON response</summary>